 Cap the debate by scoring each team on the criteria you laid out in the scoring system.
-Your judges can fill out the scores of each criteria throughout the debate, after which the scores can be tallied and the average number across each criterion will be the team’s final score.
+Your judges can fill out the scores of each criterion throughout the debate, after which the scores can be tallied, and the average number across each bar will be the team’s final score.

-Tip #4 💡 It may be tempting to jump straight into a deep analysis of the debate, but this is best saved until the next lesson.
+Tip #4 💡 It may be tempting to jump straight into a deep debate analysis, but this is best saved until the next lesson.
 Let students relax, think over the points and come back next time to analyse them.

 Different Types of Student Debate to Try

-The structure above is what is sometimes referred to as the Lincoln-Douglas format, made popular by a series of fiery debates between Abraham Lincoln and Stephen Douglas.
+The structure above is sometimes referred to as the Lincoln-Douglas format, made famous by a series of fiery debates between Abraham Lincoln and Stephen Douglas.
 However, there’s more than one way to tango when it comes to debating in class:

 - Impromptu Debate – Think pop quiz, but for debating!
-Impromptu student debates give speakers no time to prepare, which is a good exercise in spontaneous and critical thinking skills.
+Impromptu student debates give speakers no time to prepare, which is a good exercise in improvisational and critical thinking skills.

 - Town Hall Debate – Two or more students face the audience and answer questions from them.
-Each side gets a chance to answer each question, and can rebut each other as long as it stays more-or-less civilised!
+Each side gets a chance to answer each question and can refute each other as long as it stays more-or-less civilised!

-Need more ways to engage your students? 💡 Check out these 12 student engagement ideas for the live and online classrooms!
+Need more ways to engage your students? 💡 Check out these 12 student engagement ideas or, the flipped classroom technique, for the live and online classrooms!

 40 Student Debate Topics